wouterdebie/locast2tuner/README.md

 - Add a detailed description of the issue you're experiencing.
 - Explain what steps can be taken to reproduce the issue.
 - If possible, add an excerpt of the log file that shows the error.
 - Add a copy of your config.
 You can get a copy of your running config by opening `/config` in a browser (e.g [http://localhost:6077/config](http://localhost:6077/config)).
 This will not expose your locast password.
-If you can't access `/config`, please add your `config.ini` *without* your password.
+If you can't access `/config`, please add your config file *without* your password.
 - Before submitting, mark the issue as a "Bug".

 ## Feature requests